rhampt/balena-health/Blog.md

 ![logo](images/splash.png)

 - **Execution Time:** 1hr - 2hrs
-- **Difficulty:** Easy
+- **Difficulty:** Easy - Medium
 - **Cost:** $0 - $254

 This post is about how I built a heart rate monitoring system for my home office using balena technology.
-Check out my code here <https://github.com/rhampt/balena-health> to follow along.
+Clone my code from here <https://github.com/rhampt/balena-health> and follow along!

 _Are you looking to decrease your stress and improve your mental well-being?
 Follow along with my DIY guide for monitoring your heart rate during the work day!_